 Then for the next 8-12 hours, the starter will rise as the yeast eats the carbs and produces carbon dioxide.
 The cells divide as this happens, so we get more yeast fermenting.

 Eventually we reach a peak of yeast activity and the starter stops rising.
 Its ran out of food to consume and now the yeast start starving.
 The starter will fall down slightly under its own weight.
 It will stay tall and aerated for quite a while, until it falls back down completely.
+I like to use a glass jar like this one from Amazon so you can watch and measure the rising and falling.

 It’s time to feed the starter again now if you are on a daily feeding schedule.
 If you don’t, then more reactions will take place and a layer of alcohol will form on the top.
 Next the yeast will die, and the culture will be taken over by bad bacteria.
 It starts smelling like rotten cheese and it’s time to throw that away!